jaimetur/PhotoMigrator/help/6-immich-photos.md

   With this example, the Tool will connect to your Immich Photos account and will remove all Albums whose name contains a date like this ("2023-08-15 - Vacation photos"), including all the assets contained on them, because we are using the complementary argument.

 > [!CAUTION]
 > This process is irreversible and will remove all the Albums (and optionally also all the assets included) whose name matches with the provided pattern from your Immich Photos account.
-Use it if you are completelly sure of what you are doing.
+Use it if you are completely sure of what you are doing.

 ## <span style="color:blue">Rename Albums by Name Pattern from Immich Photos:</span>